LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 #### Call option gives the holder the right to buy a stock.
 #### Put opton gives the holder the right to sell a stock.

-"buy to open" - to buy long call or put options
+"buy to open" - to buy long call or put options in the underlying security.
+The option premium is immediately debited from your account.
-"sell to open" - options writing and collect premium because selling the rights of the option to another market participant "sell to close" - to close the position
+"sell to open" - selling or establishing a short position in an option.
+Options writing and collect premium because selling the rights of the option to another market participant.
-"buy to close" - buy the stock
+"sell to close" - used to exit a trade in which the trader already owns the options contract and must sell the contract to close the position.
+Traders "sell to close" call options contracts they own when they no longer want to hold a long bullish position on the underlying asset(Investopedia).
+"buy to close" - a trader is net short an option position and wants to exit that open position.
+In other words, they already have an open position, by way of writing an option, for which they have received a net credit, and now seek to close that position (Investopedia).

 ## Options Strategies
 1. Long Call